linuxmao-org/Frontieres/README.txt

 Once libsndfile has successfully installed, navigate to the Borderlands_v0X/Borderlands directory in Terminal, and type make.

-Note - if you donï¿½t understand what is meant by ï¿½navigate to the Borderlands directory,ï¿½ follow these steps (if you are on a Mac):
+Note - if you donÕt understand what is meant by Ònavigate to the Borderlands directory,Ó follow these steps (if you are on a Mac):

 -Open Terminal
 -Type cd and add a space